Community Guidelines

 Effective date: 2026-03-10

-These guidelines apply to every user, in every space on Fluxer, without exception.
+The guidelines apply to every user, in every space on Fluxer, without exception.
 That includes direct messages, Community channels, voice and video chats, user profiles, statuses, custom emojis, usernames, bios, and any other area where users interact or share content.

-The golden rule
+The basic rule

 Treat others with respect and consideration.
 Behind every username is a real person who deserves basic dignity.